First off… congrats on the puppy! It’s so exciting!!

 When getting your home ready, it’s similar to removing objects away from a curious toddler.

 Before even bringing a puppy home, I would strongly suggest a crate.
-I helpful, have other blogs that touch on crate training your dog.
+See our blog for more info on crate training your dog.
 It makes it easier for training and behavior issues.

 Here are tips to help puppy proof your home…